sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 **PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
 {{% /notice %}}

-Now when the `check_cpu` check generates an event, Sensu will filter the event according to the `contact_dev` and `contact_ops` event filters and send alerts to the #devs and #ops Slack channels:
+Now when the `check_cpu` check generates an event, Sensu will filter the event according to the `contact_dev` and `contact_ops` event filters and send alerts to the #dev and #ops Slack channels:

 {{< figure src="/images/contact_routing_pipeline_2.png" alt="Diagram that shows an event generated with a check label for the dev and ops teams, matched to the dev team and ops team handlers using contact filters, and routed to the Slack channels for dev and ops" link="/images/contact_routing_pipeline_2.png" target="_blank" >}}
 <!-- Diagram source: https://lucid.app/lucidchart/fa215a7d-f77e-45e7-a3c3-b6803b15bcd8/edit?viewport_loc=-244%2C-47%2C2219%2C1041%2C0_0&invitationId=inv_b74be97a-17a5-4e4d-b688-d1b8387fc4c8 -->

 ### Entities

-You can also specify contacts in entity labels instead of or in addition to check labels.
+You can specify contacts in entity labels instead of in check labels.
 The check definition should still include the pipeline.
 For more information about managing entity labels, read the [entity reference][10].